Telecom Billing - Quick Guide

-Customer Engagement: The customer contacts the CSR (Customer Service Representative) and the CSR engages the customer with the various products and services offers by selling them to the customer.
+Customer Engagement − The customer contacts the CSR (Customer Service Representative) and the CSR engages the customer with the various products and services offered by selling them to the customer.

-Order Creation and fulfillment: The customer takes the product(s) and services(s) and the CSR creates and completes the order into the system which is then fulfilled by supplying required product and services to the customer.
+Order Creation and Fulfilment − The customer takes the product(s) and services(s) and the CSR creates and completes the order into the system, which is then fulfilled by supplying required product and services to the customer.

-Products Utilization: Once the customer is activated on the network, the customer starts using the products & services, like making a call or data download, etc.
+Products Utilization − Once the customer is activated on the network, the customer starts using the products & services including, making a call, data download, etc.

-Dunning & Collection: There may be many customers who will not pay their bills on time.
-For such type of customers, different dunning letters are sent to remind them about their payment.
-If customer does not pay on time then different collections are taken starting from stopping customer service one by one.
+Dunning & Collection − There may be many customers, who will not pay their bills on time.
+For such type of customers, different dunning letters are sent to remind them about their payments.
+If a customer does not pay on time, then different collections are taken starting from stopping the customer services one by one.

-One a given date, total number of active customers in the system are called customer base.
-Adding a customer into the system, terminating a customer from the system, I mean customer addition and deletion in the customer base is called customer churn.
+On a given date, total number of active customers in the system are called the customer base.
+Adding a customer into the system, and terminating a customer from the system, is known as customer churn.

-Mobile Pre-Paid Customers: These are the customers who use Mobile services by paying their charges in advance.
-For example GSM, GPRS phone users.
-These customers recharge their phone based on their requirement.
+Mobile Pre-Paid Customers − These are the customers, who use Mobile services by paying their charges in advance.
+For example, GSM, GPRS phone users.
+These customers recharge their phone based on their requirements.

-Mobile Post-Paid Customers: These are the customers who use Mobile services by paying their charges after every invoice they receive.
-For example GSM, GPRS phone users.
-These customer pays their bills on monthly or bi-monthly basis.
+Mobile Post-Paid Customers − These are the customers, who use Mobile services by paying their charges after every invoice they receive.
+For example, GSM, GPRS phone users.
+These customers pay their bills on monthly or bi-monthly basis.

-Fixed Pre-Paid Customers: These are the customers who use Fixed line, i.e., landline services by paying their charges in advance.
+Fixed Pre-Paid Customers − These are the customers, who use Fixed line, i.e., landline services by paying their charges in advance.
 For example, PSTN, WiMax phone users.
-These customer recharge their phone based on their requirement.
+These customers recharge their phones based on their requirements.

-Fixed Post-Paid Customers: These are the customers who use Fixed line, i.e., landline services by paying their charges after every invoice they receive.
+Fixed Post-Paid Customers − These are the customers, who use Fixed line, i.e., landline services by paying their charges after every invoice they receive.
 For example, PSTN, WiMax phone users.
-These customer pays their bills on monthly or bi-monthly basis.
+These customers pay their bills on monthly or bi-monthly basis.